Instrument Rating

 (IR)

-High quality IR training
+High quality Instrument Rating

 An Instrument Rating (IR) is a rating that allows the holder of a PPL(H), CPL(H) or ATPL(H) to fly in Instrument Meteorological Conditions (IMC).
 In other words, it allows the holder to fly in, or above, clouds en route to their destination airfield.

 In the helicopter sector only specialised helicopters are equipped to fly in actual IMC; nevertheless the rating is essential for those who endeavour to fly in the oil and gas industry, or who plan on flying overseas where the rating is highly sought after.
-Henley Air is uniquely positioned to provide the highest quality IR, with several IF equipped trainers, an in-house simulator and instructors specially trained in the legal/theoretical aspects of an IF rating.
+Henley Air Flight Training is uniquely positioned to provide the highest quality IR, with several IF equipped trainers, an in-house simulator and instructors specially trained in the legal/theoretical aspects of an IF rating.

 Everything you need to know about your Instrument Rating (IR(H))